 What is Walpurgisnacht?

 Early in Germany’s history, people celebrated the coming of Spring.
-The end of a long winter meant the end of hunger, and a chance for new life.
-According to tradition to help usher in the new season, all the Witches and Warlocks would fly in from all around Germany on Broomsticks or goats, and come together on the Brocken on April 30th.
-This highest peak of the Harz Mountains was the meeting place for Walpurgisnacht, to celebrate and to await the arrival of Spring with bonfires and dancing.
+The end of a long winter meant the end of hunger and a chance for new life.
+According to tradition, to help usher in the new season, all the Witches and Warlocks would fly in from around Germany on Broomsticks (or goats) to gather on the Brocken on April 30th.
+This highest peak of the Harz Mountains was the meeting place for Walpurgisnacht.
+There, they celebrated the arrival of Spring with bonfires and dancing.

+The Brocken, aka.
 Blocksberg (in the Harz) has been associated with witches since the third century (although it’s more likely that these were just ordinary pagans looking for a place to celebrate in privacy).
-Charlemagne declared all witchcraft and even witchy behavior punishable by death, and the witch trials of 1484 intensified the fears.
-The Blocksberg area is quite high up, and often shrouded in cloud cover, the woods surrounding the mountain are denser than the Black Forest.
+In the 8th century, Charlemagne declared all witchcraft and even witchy behavior punishable by death, and the witch trials of 1484 intensified the fears.
+The Blocksberg area is quite high up and often shrouded in cloud cover.
+The woods surrounding the mountain are denser than the Black Forest.
 All of this makes it a good place to be away from the prying eyes of the church officials who would put pagans to death for following the old rituals.

-What began as a celebration of Spring, morphed into something different.
-The rituals that once greeted the season, would now be used to chase away evil spirits.
+What began as a celebration of Spring morphed into something else.
+Instead of greeting Spring, the rituals were used to chase away evil spirits.

-In villages and towns, people decided that noise would scare the witches away, so beginning at Sunset, men and boys would do all they could to make noise all night long… banging pots and shooting pistols into the air.
-Chanting and the banging of boards against the house wall was also thought to chase spirits.
-Bonfires were lit to keep witches away… this could be the origin of the Easter Fires.
+In villages and towns, people decided that noise would scare the witches away, so beginning at Sunset, men and boys would do all they could to make noise all night long, banging pots and shooting pistols into the air.
+Chanting and the banging of boards against the house wall were also thought to chase spirits.
+And village bonfires kept witches away.
+(This could be the origin of the Easter Fires.)

 – Jacob Grimm.